ajaygunalan/mqtt_pub_sub/README.md

     sudo -H pip install paho-mqtt
     sudo pip3 install paho-mqtt

-The setup consist of two clients, on each side and one broker, thus totally two different channel.
+The code consist of two clients, on each side and one broker, thus two different channel.

-Channel 1 = Client-Broker-Client (For Sending Data form PC to RPI3) Channel 2 = Client-Broker-Cleint (For Receveing Data form PC to RPI3)
+Channel 1 = Client-Broker-Client (For Sending Data form PC to RPI3)

+Channel 2 = Client-Broker-Cleint (For Receveing Data form PC to RPI3)